parkerjgit/algorithms/markdown/arrays_and_strings/arrays.md

 4. transform every third element of an array of size n
 4. process a sliding window of elements in an array
 4. process mirror elements in an array
->3. process corresponding elements from two or more arrays
+3. process corresponding elements from two or more arrays
 2. reduce elements of an array to single value: sum, factorial
 5. flatten a matrix or jagged 2d array.
 6. flatten a deeply nested jagged array.
+7. get keys of sparse array.
+    1. `Object.keys(sparse)`

+1. convert number into an array of digits
+1. group words by first letter

 ---
 ## Flatten an array